architect/dynalite/README.md

 especially in a manner that simulates actual behaviour on the live instances.

-Some of these are documented (eg, no `ConsumedCapacity` returned), but most aren't - the items below are a rough list of the issues we've found, vaguely in order of importance (none of these issues exist in dynalite... obvs):
+Some of these are documented (eg, no `ConsumedCapacity` returned), but most aren't - the items below are a rough list of the issues we've found (and do not exist in dynalite), vaguely in order of importance:

 - Returns 400 when `UpdateItem` uses the default `PUT` `Action` without explicitly specifying it (this actually prevents certain client libraries from being used at all)